Turing patterns in Matrix-Weighted Networks: Introduction

 The interaction among the basic units constituting the system, can thus be modeled by means of reaction-diffusion equations that govern the deterministic evolution of the concentrations both in time and space, the latter being a regular substrate~\cite{Murray2001} or a discrete one, e.g., a complex network~\cite{NM2010}.

 Since the work by Nakao and Mikhailov~\cite{NM2010}, scholars have studied the conditions for the emergence of Turing patterns in diverse scenarios ranging from directed networks~\cite{Asllani1} to non-normal ones~\cite{top_resilience,jtb}, passing through multiplex networks~\cite{Asllani2014,KHDG,busiello_homogLturing}.
 Motivated by the increasing interest in higher-order networks~\cite{battiston2020networks,BOCCALETTI20231,5.0151265,natphys,MillanEtAl2025}, Turing patterns have been studied on hypergraphs~\cite{carletti2020dynamical}, simplicial complexes~\cite{gao2023turing}, higher-order structures~\cite{muologallo,DORCHAIN2024115730} and recently in the framework of topological signals~\cite{turing_topological,MUOLO2024114312} (the interested reader can consult~\cite{rspa.2024.0235} for a recent review about Turing patterns on networks and higher-order networks).
+In addition, in recent years, the classical framework of diffusion-driven instability on complex networks has been significantly expanded through novel analyses.
+For instance, in~\cite{asllani2025pattern}, evoking pattern formation theory, the authors explain the emergence of chimera states on complex networks, while, more recently, the article~\cite{khan2026bifurcation} has highlighted how the selection of complex bifurcation patterns on networks is shaped by the interplay between multi-scale local kinetics and the underlying topological structure.

 In all the above mentioned works the ``connections'' of the underlying substrate, being links of a network of some higher-order counterpart, i.e., hyperedges or simplexes, carry scalar weights that multiply species densities to encode the role of diffusion coefficients.
 A relevant and different case is the one where cross-diffusion is at play~\cite{GAMBINO20121112,fanelli_cianci,Gao_2020,cnad052}, namely, each node, or spatial location, receives a linear combination of species densities from each incoming link.
 In the case the state of each node is described by a $d$-dimensional vector, this process can be realized by multiplying the latter by a suitable $d\times d$ matrix.
 It is thus natural to consider that in the diffusion process, species densities undergo a transformation.
 To the best of our knowledge, in the literature, one can only find results dealing with the same ``diffusion'' matrix for all links in the framework of cross-diffusion models.
-In this work, we make one step further and consider the emergence of Turing patterns in the case where each link could be endowed with a different transformation matrix, by exploiting the recently introduced framework of \textit{Matrix Weighted Networks}~\cite{tian2025matrix,gallo2025global} (MWN).